0n5/cheat-scripts/elasticsearch/elasticsearch.md

 	$ service elasticsearch start

-Make sure port 9200 is open on the firewall
+Make sure port 9200 is open on the firewall <br>
 Visit [IP_ADDRESS:9200] to verify that it is running